JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ## Generated framework headers

 You can find the generated framework in the `build/bin` directory.
 Each framework variant contains a header file.
-The headers do not depend on the target platform.
+The headers don't depend on the target platform.
 Header files contain definitions for your Kotlin code and a few Kotlin-wide declarations.

 ### Kotlin/Native runtime declarations